7 actionable ways to save money while traveling

 5. Avoid using third party booking platforms

-Speaking of going directly to the source, avoid using third party booking platforms such as TripAdvisor, Expedia, Viator, etc., when possible.
+Speaking of going directly to the source, avoid using third party booking platforms such as TripAdvisor, Expedia, Viator, etc. whenever possible.

 I always knew that there was a small change in price when booking through these sites, but during my work exchange experience at a hostel, I discovered that the upcharge is much higher than I had realized.
 These sites still have great value in helping find excursions and accommodations, but when it's time to book, try to book directly through the hostel/hotel or tour company.